-- Developed in the 1970s by Robert Metcalfe and others at the Xerox Palo Alto Research Center - Data rate of this first Ethernet version: 2,94 Mbps - 1983: IEEE standard since with 10 Mbps - The most frequently used (cable-based) LAN technology since the 1990s - Ethernet displaced other standards (e.g. Token Ring) or made them niche products for special applications (e.g. FDDI) - Several Ethernet standards exist - They differ among others in the data rate and the transmission medium used - Versions for coaxial cables, twisted pair cables and fiber-optic cables, with data rates up to 40 Gbit/s exist - The connection type to the medium is passive - This means that devices are only active when they send data
+- Developed in the 1970s by Robert Metcalfe and others at the Xerox Palo Alto Research Center - Data rate of this first Ethernet version: 2,94 Mbps - 1983: IEEE standard with 10 Mbps - Most frequently used (cable-based) LAN technology since the 1990s - Ethernet displaced other standards (e.g. Token Ring) or made them niche products for special applications (e.g. FDDI) - Several Ethernet standards exist - They differ among others in the data rate and the transmission medium used - Versions for coaxial cables, twisted pair cables and fiber-optic cables, with data rates up to 40 Gbit/s exist